Rancho Santana sits on Nicaragua’s Emerald Coast and is accessible by land or air. View our map for routes and travel details.

 Explore

 Make the most of your Rancho Santana escape by planning ahead and staying informed.
+Scroll below to watch our detailed video about getting to The Ranch.

 Rancho Santana sits on Nicaragua’s Emerald Coast and is accessible by land or air.
 View our map for routes and travel details.

 Rancho Santana is located within driving distance of two international airports that service most major airlines.
-There is also a small regional airport 15 minutes from the property that can be accessed commercially from Liberia, Costa Rica, or by private charter.

 Managua International Airport (MGA) is the most direct option for international travelers, while Liberia Airport (LIR) in Costa Rica is ideal for those combining regional travel or arriving from select U.S. hubs.